The short answer is yes if you know how or you have time (days-months) to learn how to do it right.

 - Will it be responsive?

-These are just basic aspects of a website and are things that an experienced designer will intuitively integrate in the design and functionality of your site.
+These are just basic aspects of building a website (learn about the basics needed to set one up here) and are things that an experienced designer will intuitively integrate into the design and functionality of your site.
 And, if you need your site to do something fancy/complex then working with a developer to build your site would be a smart move because they can implement their wonderful coding knowledge to make it happen!